-First the right arm, then the left leg, followed the left arm and the right leg, and so on.
-For such cross lateral integration, the left and right sides of the body must work in coordination.
+First, the right arm, then the left leg, followed by the left arm and the right leg, and so on.
+For such cross-lateral integration, the left and right sides of the body must work in coordination.

 5. Crawling is important for spinal development and its alignment

 Growing evidence suggests that crawling increases the physical strength of the baby as it engages the whole body.
 Crawling uses both arms and legs against gravity to lift the trunk off of the floor and to move about.